 Have you had a bad experience with florists on Valentine’s Day?
 And what did you do?

 More than once, but usually under extenuating circumstances.
 In the late ’90s, I used a service advertised in a newspaper (I’m old) that I’d never heard of; the delivery was sent to my partner’s workspace and arrived two hours after she was supposed to be done with work.
 The other incident occurred in February 2021, when COVID-19 was still in full force (yes, it was okay to order flowers during the pandemic).
 My current partner received a nice bouquet, but it wasn’t the one I ordered and the card was wrong (it was a cheesy poem from someone named “Zach” — which has now been incorporated into every follow-up flower delivery).
 I was less than thrilled with the florist’s response, even though it included a phone call from a company rep to my gf apologizing.
 It did not, however, include a new bouquet delivered in time for Valentine’s Day.
-Which brings me back to an early point: It might be best to order a bouquet so it arrives early.
+Which brings me back to an early point: It might be best to order a bouquet so it arrives early, no matter the holiday.